 Have you suffered a loss of a loved one, marriage, job or other significant emotional event that is weighing on you?
 Would you like to learn tools that will help you overcome this weight and move to a new understanding of your grief?
 Our Grief Recovery Program is free to members of the community thanks to memorial contributions to Fitzgibbon Mary Montgomery Hospice.

 Each support group lasts 8-weeks with new groups forming regularly.
 For more information, you may call chaplain Richard DeFord at (660)831-3235.

-Our anticipated start date for Group 3 is June 24 with the community meeting at 6 p.m. in the classroom suite at Fitzgibbon Hospital.
+Group 4 will begin with the community meeting at 6 p.m. in the classroom suite at Fitzgibbon Hospital on Monday, Sept.
+9.

 This program is led by Rev. Richard E. DeFord, a board-certified chaplain and certified Grief Recovery Specialist."

 "I have experienced many losses in my life.
 From losing both of my parents, both of my in-laws, other relatives, pets, career changes and my three best friends to three separate accidents in the span of one month period of time.
 As a hospice chaplain, I saw grief in the families I served and wanted desperately to provide a resource for them.
 Our community-minded, independent, not-for-profit hospital heard my proposal to bring this program to our community and I am so glad they did.
 I look forward to the chance to help you heal your heart after experiencing loss.
 My pain is not your pain and I can never fully know your experience or your emotion.
 Just know that this program is a wonderful opportunity for you to heal." - Richard DeFord

 Feedback: Here is what some of our attendees are saying